-Prerequisite: ENGL 1302 with "C" or better Offered: As needed
+Prerequisite: ENGL 1302 with "C" or better

-KINE 2301 Developmentally Appropriate Activities 3 credit hours
+KINE 2301 Developmentally Appropriate Activities

 This course introduces the sequence and relationship of motor development and perceptual activity throughout the pre-school and elementary school years.
 It includes experiences related to readiness for learning physical skills, movement education approaches, and curricular content for early childhood and elementary physical education.